-Let me ask you a question.
-Just how productive have you really been today?
+Let me ask you a question: How would you rate your own employee performance today?
+And just how productive have you really been?

 Have you finished writing that report?
 Made those important phone calls?
 Ticked off all the urgent jobs on your list?
 Or are you feeling like the day has nearly gone and you haven’t really achieved much?

 According to a recent article in the US-based ‘99% Newsletter’, if your performance has been a bit lack-lustre today it could simply be that you don’t have enough ‘grit’.